 The €30 Billion Market Built on What Stocks Lack

-The correlation characteristics that matter most to portfolio construction show up consistently across independent research rather than appearing only in marketing materials from firms selling wine investment products.
+The correlation characteristics that matter most to portfolio construction show up consistently across independent research, not just in marketing materials from firms selling wine investment products.

 Moore Global’s 2025 analysis states bluntly that fine wine is now “increasingly viewed as a stable, tangible asset” with low correlation to traditional markets and “consistent performance across multiple economic cycles.”

-Cult Wines’ 2024 performance study reinforces this finding, showing wine investment has delivered approximately 10% average annual returns since 1988 with a noticeably smoother ride than equities experienced over the same period.
+Cult Wines’ 2024 performance study reinforces this, showing wine investment has delivered roughly 10% average annual returns since 1988 with a noticeably smoother ride than equities experienced over the same period.

-Goldman Sachs-aligned research cited by Cult Wines in 2025 extends this analysis further, demonstrating that fine wine remained uncorrelated and often outperformed during major financial crises, reinforcing its role as a genuine diversifier rather than simply another “risk-on” asset that collapses when equities decline.
+Goldman Sachs-aligned research cited by Cult Wines in 2026 extends this analysis further, demonstrating that fine wine stayed uncorrelated and often outperformed during major financial crises.
+That reinforces its role as a genuine diversifier rather than simply another risk-on asset that collapses the moment equities do.

-Academic work including research by Bouri and colleagues examining whether wine represents a sound investment choice similarly finds that fine wine can function as a hedge or even safe haven against equity downside risk in certain market regimes.
+Academic work, including research by Bouri and colleagues examining whether wine makes a sound investment choice, similarly finds that fine wine can function as a hedge or even a safe haven against equity downside risk in certain market regimes.

-The contrast with traditional portfolio construction becomes painfully clear when examining recent performance.
-The year 2022 saw both stocks and bonds fall together, with classic 60/40 portfolios losing around 18% to 24% according to data from Morningstar, Nasdaq, and MarketWatch, the worst stretch of performance in many decades for a strategy built entirely on the assumption that stocks and bonds move in opposite directions during stress periods.
+The contrast with traditional portfolio construction becomes painfully clear when you look at recent performance.
+In 2022, both stocks and bonds fell together, with classic 60/40 portfolios losing around 18% to 24% according to data from Morningstar, Nasdaq, and MarketWatch.
+That was the worst stretch in many decades for a strategy built entirely on the assumption that stocks and bonds move in opposite directions during stress periods.

 Fine wine, by its fundamental nature and market structure, remained largely insulated from this kind of systematic macro beta that drove the synchronized collapse.